ChristianCanning/SACA/index.md

       url: "https://groupme.com/join_group/17519405/tBVdit"
 excerpt: >
   Welcome to Students Against Cruelty to Animals!
 We are a student organization at UT Austin that provides a space for individuals to socialize as well as contribute back to the community by advocating for veganism.
-To join and stay updated with the latest events, please join our GroupMe linked below.<br />
+To stay updated with the latest events, please join our GroupMe linked below.<br />
 feature_row:
   - image_path: /assets/icons/groupme_logo.svg